paglab/paglab.github.io/content/event/2025-11-06-workshop-bigstar/speakers/index.en.md

 ## Dr. Frank Liebisch
 **Agroscope, Switzerland**

 Dr. Frank Liebisch is Head of the Research Group Water Protection and Substance Flows at Agroscope, Switzerland's federal agricultural research center.
-He also serves as part-time researcher in the Group of Crop Science at ETH Zürich.
+He has been a researcher for several years in the Group of Crop Science at ETH Zürich.
 His research interests focus on phenotyping plants with remote sensing technology to monitor crops for precision farming and crop breeding, as well as studying plant-environment interactions with special emphasis on water and mineral nutrient acquisition and stress adaptation.
 He has extensive experience coordinating research facilities and developing innovative remote sensing approaches for agricultural applications, combining hyperspectral imaging with physiological measurements.

 ---